 Advanced LinkedIn account based marketing tips

 That’s the general structure of ABM on LinkedIn sorted.
-But if you’re ready to take your LinkedIn lead generation to the next level, you should start thinking about how your ABM strategy fits in with your broader LinkedIn outreach.
+But if you’re ready to take your LinkedIn lead generation to the next level, you should consider how your ABM strategy fits in with your broader LinkedIn outreach.

 True ABM requires significant sales, marketing, and executive input.
 It’s incredibly effective, but can only be done for a couple of accounts per quarter.
 To consistently hit sales targets, you need ways to streamline your other outreach efforts.

 One way of doing so is to split the rest of your target accounts into medium- and lower-priority categories.
 Lower priority accounts can be added to large, untailored automatic outreach campaigns.
-These require little upfront effort and no ongoing demands on your time – simply set up your automated LinkedIn cadence, add your contacts, and benefit from LinkedIn lead generation in the background of your other activities.
+These require little upfront effort and no ongoing demands on your time.
+Simply set up your automated LinkedIn cadence, add your contacts, and benefit from LinkedIn lead generation in the background.

-Some of the techniques and tips from your ABM campaigns can improve the success of your LinkedIn outreach to medium-priority accounts.
-By taking the time to personalize your opening hooks for these cadences, you can benefit from better conversion rates while still using automated campaigns.
+Some of the techniques and tips from your ABM campaigns can improve your LinkedIn outreach to medium-priority accounts.
+By personalizing your opening hooks for these cadences, you can benefit from better conversion rates while still using automation.
 A tool like Salesflow can help you optimize your outreach and improve your efficiency.
-Speak to our team of experts to learn more.
+Try us out for free with a 7-day trial: